RozeFound/mmc-export/README.md

 Avaliable formats:     - `CurseForge, Modrinth, packwiz, Intermediate` (case-sensitive)

-`Intermediate` must be used only for debugging, can contain sensetive information like user name.
+`Intermediate` must be used for debugging only, as it may contain sensitive information like username.

 # How to Install / Update
 ```